VarunSaiTeja/Graph.ArgumentValidator/README.md

 ### Additional Configuration
-If you don't want to valdiate all inputs then you can skip step 2 and follow the optional step i.e
+If you don't want to validate all inputs then you can skip step 2 and follow the optional step i.e

 Just add `Validatable` attribute to the class u defined for input.